UBC-MDS/Red-Wine-Quality-Prediction/README.md

 ### Docker:

-1. Start a new command line terminal session.
+1. Start a new terminal session.
 Navigate to the root of this project repository (which you have just cloned on your local machine).
 Enter this command:
 ``` bash
 docker compose up
 ```